nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         <img src=../graphics/m1/1.2.3-perf.png>

-        Here is the definition of each of the performance metrics reported on the Array Perforamnce Dashboard
+        Here are the definitions of each of the performance metrics reported on the Array Performance Dashboard

         - **Latency**
             - The Latency chart displays the average latency times for various operations.